 If you wake up one morning crazy inspired to do something other than what was formerly on your to-do list, you have several options:

 If you can do it in less than a day and come back to your plan tomorrow, you can still meet your goal and a small detour won't harm.
 This little jump outside of your routine can refill your creative well, and make you more energetic to complete your other goals.

 Perhaps the plan for your big goal required that you write all the time, but now you're itching to paint or create music.
 You may feel guilty because you should be writing, but what if your project could benefit from other media?
 What if you could illustrate your writing with your art, or create a soundtrack for your writing, or record audio of your text with this music in the background?
 Maybe your passions are not at odds, maybe they are here for a reason: to enrich your project and make it even better than you originally envisioned it.

 Redirect this energy into something else

 Maybe you're on a tight deadline, and you really, really don't want to neglect your to-do list.
 I've been there, and I know how hard it is to be so distracted.
-Muse always knocks in the most awkward moments, right?
+Muse always knocks at the most awkward of moments, right?